All Episodes

 What bothers me is that we are giving money to foreign banks and bailing them out when that should really be the responsibility of the government of that country, not really our government.

-Well, tell why is it the responsibility of the government to give GE bridge loans, even if they do pay them back?
+Well, tell me, why is it the responsibility of the government to give GE bridge loans, even if they do pay them back?

-It was hard to get why couldn't GE just borrow money from itself?
+Why couldn't GE just borrow money from itself?

 It has a lending arm.

-Um, they they do.
+Yeah, they do.

-Yeah, like to the Federal Reserve, and that's unique.
+Yeah, like to the Federal Reserve.

-Uh, how many of you would ever think to go to the Federal Reserve if you needed some money?
+How many of you would ever think to go to the Federal Reserve if you needed some money?

 You know what?

-We here at the EIB none, we so far knock on uh knock on granite here, but we haven't any problem making payroll, but if we did, the last thing I would ever think of is going to the Federal Reserve.
+But if we did, the last thing I would ever think of is going to the Federal Reserve.

-Uh, get me Ben Bernanke on the line.
+Get me Ben Bernanke on a line.

 And he'd make the call, I guarantee you, but I don't know that Bernanke would take it.